open-telemetry/opentelemetry-demo/workshop/04-grafana.md

-# Lab 4: Working with Grafana
+# Lab 4: Exploring data in Grafana

 In this section, we will explore the OpenTelemetry data (logs, metrics, and traces) in Grafana.
 We will use the Grafana dashboard to visualize the data and understand the performance of the application.